preciofishbone/OmniaDocs/web-content-management/web-pages/page-layouts/index.rst

 Page Designer
 **************
-Here we will describe the Page Designer.
-For an instruction on how to use the Layout Designer, see above.
+Here we will describe Page Designer.
+For an instruction on how to use Layout Designer, see above.

 A very important difference between a Quick Page and a standard Sharepoint is what the editor can see.
 The end user will always see the same thing: the latest published version.